Slamsneider/SimpleHtmlChatAgents/README.md

 ### finish_reason
 The finish_reason parameter indicates the reason why the response ended.
 - `stop`: GOOD - The response contained the stop sequence.
-- `length`: BAD - The response reached the max_tokens limit. (use "continue" as next prompt to continue the response)
+- `length`: BAD - The response reached the max_tokens limit. (use the word "continue" as next prompt to continue the response)

 ## Important Note